 Ebony is also an exotic type of wood characterized by its deep, black color.
 It comes from trees of the Diospyros genus and is an evergreen hardwood that is so dense that it will sink in water.
 Ebony polishes to a high shine and fine texture that makes it a popular choice for ornamental wood.

-Here we compare the characteristics of both these exotic woods in an attempt to understand better facts about each one, its advantages and disadvantages.
+Below we compare the characteristics of both these exotic woods in an attempt to understand better facts about each one, its advantages and disadvantages.
 We also link to other more sustainable options.

 Rosewood can be found in Central and South America, Madagascar, and across various regions of Africa and South Asia.
 It is a hardwood that comes from angiosperm trees.
 Rosewood has a dark to reddish-brown color with darker veins spread across the grain which is close and dense.